ZCube/bitnami-compat/scripts/README-header.md

 ## Supported images and tags

+* :warning: For RabbitMQ for ARM64, JIT is disabled for building on AMD64.

 * :warning: For some images such as node and python, apache, java, the version can only match the major version.
 This is mostly the case for non-main apps, and I don't care because they're mostly dependencies for other apps.